What is on the list below?

 CERN programs for students

 At CERN (in Geneva, Switzerland), the European Organization for Nuclear Research, physicists and engineers are probing the fundamental structure of the universe.
 CERN offers various opportunities for students, including summer student programmes to join in the day-to-day work of research teams.
 The program through which you can apply depends on your nationality/citizenship.
 Note that Canada is not a CERN member state.
-More information-general; Specific information for Canadians.
+More information-general; see also specific information for Canadians.

 Summer Studentship Awards for Research in Gastroenterology